sungheeyun/sungheeyun.github.io/_posts/2025-02-03-PDT - math - inequalities.markdown

 <img src="/assets/images/math/algebra/math-girl-01.png">
 </div>

-# Your Turn: An Invitation to Mathematical Discovery
+# Your Turn - An Invitation to Mathematical Discovery

 Mathematics is often seen as a solitary pursuit, but I've found that the most profound insights come from sharing and discussing ideas with others.